-How to add lines and grids to a note in the Notes app on iPhone and iPad
+Make your handwritten notes and sketches more precise with lines and grids

 From now on, all of your new notes will launch with that style.

-How to remove a line or grid from a note in the Notes app on iPhone and iPad
+How to remove a line or grid from a note

-If you want to save or share a note without having a grid or line in the background, you can remove it at anytime, even if you've got it set as a default note style.
+If you want to save or share a note without having a grid or line in the background, you can remove it at any time, even if you've got it set as a default note style.

-- While in the note, tap the Share icon in the upper right corner of the screen.
+- While in the note, tap the ... in the upper right corner of the screen.

 Select the blank style.

-This will remove the line or grid from the background, but leave everything you wrote or sketched in place.
+This will remove the line or grid from the background but leave everything you wrote or sketched in place.